-Dahong’s thesis work characterized the function of Shep in remodeling of bursicon neurons during Drosophila metamorphosis in the laboratory of Dr. Randall Hewes at the University of Oklahoma.
-He successfully applied for a K99 career transition award and is currently studying the role of Shep in insulator regulation in the nervous system of both Drosophila and mice.
+Dahong’s thesis work characterized the function of an RNA-binding protein Shep in maturation of the Drosophila nervous system in the laboratory of Dr. Randall Hewes at the University of Oklahoma.
+He was awarded a K99 career transition award and is currently studying insulator-mediated regulation of the transcriptome, epigenome, and 3D chromatin structure during neuronal maturation of both Drosophila and mice.

 Indira’s thesis work focused on the role of the Drosophila RNA-binding protein Rm62 in heterochromatin formation and gene silencing in the laboratory of Dr. Manika Pal-Bhadra at the Indian Institute of Chemical Technology.
 She went on to do postdoctoral work studying transcriptional silencing by Piwi in Dr. Utpal Bhadra’s laboratory at the Centre for Cellular and Molecular Biology.
-Indira is currently studying regulatory mechanisms of chromatin insulator function.
+Indira characterized the role of CLAMP in gypsy insulator function and continues to study regulatory mechanisms of chromatin insulator function.